Menu Close

 a young person sits on a couch thinking, possibly about the relationship between ptsd and tics

-Childhood trauma of any kind can have long-term effects, including emotional effects.
+Childhood trauma of any kind can have long-term effects, including emotional and physical symptoms.
 Emotional trauma, or the distress caused by witnessing or experiencing horrific events, neglect, or abuse, can lead to mental health conditions like PTSD.
-PTSD has a wide range of symptomsโ€”including mental, emotional, and physicalโ€”that can make it hard for children to process their trauma and move forward.
+PTSD has a wide range of symptoms, including mental, emotional, and physical, that can make it hard for children to process their trauma and move forward.
 A few studies have even explored a relationship between PTSD and tics similar to those seen in Tourette syndrome.

 How Childhood Trauma Affects the Brain

-Childhood and complex trauma are especially damaging to people because the events occur during critical periods of brain development.
-Complex traumaโ€”which can cause complex PTSD (CPTSD)โ€”typically happens when a child’s caregiver takes advantage of the power dynamic and closeness of the relationship.
-It can include physical, emotional, and educational neglect.
+Childhood and complex trauma can be especially impactful because the experiences occur during critical periods of brain development.
+Complex trauma—which can cause complex PTSD (CPTSD)—often happens when children experience patterns of disconnection early in life.1 It can include physical, emotional, and educational neglect.

 Trauma doesn’t just impact how someone feels or how they respond to certain situations.
 It can physically change or disrupt the development of structures and regions in the brain, like: